Australian Model Gabby Epstein Rocks Too-Short Crop Top And Pink Cowboy Boots

 “That’s the best idea I’ve heard in a while,” added a fourth fan.

 Epstein recently stunned her fans with another racy Instagram snapshot, as previously reported by The Inquisitr.
 On Tuesday, June 9, she posted a series of photos that showed her near a beach in California, according to the geotag.
 She rocked a black sports bra that flashed her ample cleavage as it clung tightly to her chest.
 She also wore a long-sleeved top over her shoulders.
-Epstein paired the bra with some matching black spandex shorts that fit snugly around her tiny waist.
+She paired the bra with some matching black spandex shorts that fit snugly around her tiny waist.